AlbertMarashi/modular-model-spec/src/spec.md

 ### Base Capabilities

 The base capabilities of the LLM include next token prediction based on it’s training datasets (eg: internet) which give it inherent text-writing abilities.
-If the model has been trained on code, then it has code writing abilities on the languages.
+If the model has been trained on code, then it has code writing abilities on the languages it has been trained on.

 :::note
 If a model has been trained on multi-modal data (eg: images, audio or video), then it has the capability of understanding such content within user or developer-provided messages.